Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Introduction

 Our finding helps deeply understand the chiral phase transition in the wider parameter space in QCD, including quark masses, temperature, and also the magnetic field strength.
-The increase of $T_{\rm pc}$ could also impact on exploration of the cosmological consequences form the thermomagnetized QCD in the thermal history of the universe, as briefly noted in the Summary and Discussion section.
+The increase of $T_{\rm pc}$ could also help investigate the cosmological consequences from the thermomagnetized QCD or dark QCD in the thermal history of the universe, as briefly noted in the Summary and Discussion section.